AwesomeSauce1504/King-of-Tokyo-Java-Swing-Demo/README.md

 loading the saved game from the start screen.

 ## Phase 4: Task 2
+NOTE: log will only print if the Exit Game button is pressed.
+Closing the window by pressing the "X" at the top right will not result in log printing.

 Sun Apr 09 20:48:47 PDT 2023
 Player 2 bought Card: Rapid Healing